dev-allanf/dev-allanf/README.md

 ## Hello World!
-Meu nome é Allan Fellipe, sou estudante de Front-end, pretendo um dia ser Dev Full-Stack
+Sou Allan Fellipe, estudante de Front-end.

 <!--
 **dev-allanf/dev-allanf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.